-The changes observed in Glaisdale beck following channel reconfiguration were predicted beforehand (Warburton, 2007).
+2007).
 It was anticipated that channel bed instability would result from the steepening of the newly aligned river channel and without appropriate engineering measures the channel would erode in a headward direction.
 However, lack of experience and appreciation of techniques for creating stable grade control structures, by the contractor and a dearth of suitable materials on-site resulted in the control measures becoming undermined.
 In the immediate vicinity of the channel diversion, rip rap successfully confined the stream to the desired location restricting the risk of lateral instability and channel migration.
 However, vertical down cutting, initially focused upstream of the grade control (drop) structures was triggered by local scouring which was exacerbated by steepening of the stream profile and the associated headward propagating knickpoint.
-The diversion of the channel resulted in a steepening of the local slope to a gradient close to 5% (Table 5), which shifted the channel into the range of slopes typical of step-pool streams (Chin et al., 2009).
+The diversion of the channel resulted in a steepening of the local slope to a gradient close to 5 % (Table 5), which shifted the channel into the range of slopes typical of step-pool streams (Chin et al., 2009).
 Under these conditions a new channel morphology needs to be considered and step-pools need to be considered as a suitable channel engineering structure.
 In this case study, a single large step was engineered to create the new channel morphology and ultimately this was unsuccessful and failed.
 Chin et al. (2009) list a set of important considerations relating to the design, construction and maintenance of step pool structures that should be followed when restoring high gradient channels.
 With the benefit of hindsight a staircase of multiple steps, constructed of large rock (imported to the site), spaced appropriately in the diversion reach would have been more effective in mitigating headward degradation (Chin et al., 2009).
-Overall however, the scheme effectively slowed the
+Overall however, the scheme effectively slowed the downslope movement of the large landslide complex which was destabilizing valuable farmland and contributing significant quantities of fine sediment to the beck.
+By disconnecting the